-Every Thursday at 7:00pm Classics Live brings you exclusive performances from throughout the KPR listening area.
+Every Thursday at 7 p.m.
+Classics Live brings you exclusive performances from throughout the KPR listening area.
 Our microphones travel to the Sunflower Music Festival, the Lied Center, the Ruel Joyce Recital series, the Great Spaces Music and Arts series, as well as performances recorded in Kansas Public Radio's live studio.
 Performers include the Emerson String Quartet, the Zoco Duo, Ensemble Iberica, and members of the Kansas City Symphony, among others.
 The series producer is KPR's Cordelia Brown, with recording engineer Chuck Smith.
 Darrell Brogdon hosts the program.

-Lastest episode of Classis Live:
+Latest episode of Classics Live:

 - Thursday 7-8pm